Queer ecology: Heteronormativity and the environment

 In the Orion Magazine article, "How to Queer Ecology: One Goose at a Time," Alex Carr Johnson calls for a stop to the dualistic and generalizing categorization of nature and its possibilities.
+Johnson emphasizes that human's navigation of sexuality cannot be primarily determined by observation of animal sexual patterns and partnerships.
+Queer ecology is deemed as fluid and ever-evolving by Johnson, an opportunity to think beyond the biological and reproductive landscapes but to embrace the new.
+Identifying the queerness of nature such as the bisexuality in red squirrels, Johnson insists that queerness is right outside of your door.
 Two opposing interpretations are found by comparing David Quammen’s essay “The Miracle of Geese” and Bruce Bagemihl’s book, Biological Exuberance.
 While Quammen used evidence of monogamous and heterosexual partnerships amongst geese as an ecological mandate for such behaviors, Bagemihl observed monogamous and homosexual partnerships.
 These partnerships were frequent and persistent, not from a lack of potential mates of the opposite sex.
 Such conflicting accounts of the “natural” exemplify how interpretation, extrapolation, and communication of nature and the natural subsequently restricts and reduces the capacity to conceptualize and understand what it constitutes.

+In another magazine article by Atmos Magazine titled Full Spectrum: Honoring Queerness in Nature, Ben Toms and Robbie Spencer curate a series of queer models interspersed with quotes discussing the freedom of queerness within nature.
+The article's subtitle states, "For many queer people, nature is a place free of judgment and conformity, where diversity is celebrated and crucial to survival."
+The continued quotes speak of queer ecology and the embrace of queerness in nature as a form of rebellion, a place of liberation, and a way to keep hope.

 Sacha Knox refers to Camille Vidal-Naquet's Sauvage (2018) as a queer ecological film, looking at how queer acts threaten colonial, imperialist, and nationalist ambitions, challenging collaboration in the colonial narratives of race, ability, sex, and gender, through which modern formations of "nature" have been constituted.